 I started the ACD for the second time in March, 2009.
 Back in 1999, I was on the diet for two years; at that time, I followed exactly what my naturopath prescribed, a specially tailored ACD just for me.
-This time round, I mostly followed the diet on Whole Approach, combined with what worked for me from the basic diet in The Complete Candida Yeast Guidebook, and I wrote more about my diet here .
+This time round, I mostly followed a combination of diets: one that my naturopath recommended, with elements from Whole Approach and the diet in The Complete Candida Yeast Guidebook.
+I also wrote more about my diet here .
 (I also discuss the general dietary principles I follow in this post.)

-Stage One (the first 4-6 months): I followed the Whole Approach Stage One to a tee; no diversions.
+Stage One (the first 4-6 months): I followed the Stage One diet ( a variation of this one, combined with adaptations from my naturopath) to a tee; no diversions.
 For me, following the diet exactly as prescribed and never cheating (I can’t stress that point enough!) was crucial to my success.
 It took almost 6 months for me to see any progress at all, but I knew from previous experience that cheating would only prolong the suffering.

-Stage Two: (6-8 months): Whole Approach (their Stage 2) provided my basic diet, but I did allow a few changes based on what I knew I could eat and what my naturopath suggested.
-I brought in more nuts than Whole Approach allows (including the occasional cashews) as well as apple cider vinegar, not advocated by Whole Approach but considered helpful according to many other ACD diets.
-I also eat tofu or tempeh on occasion (not recommended on the Whole Approach site, but acceptable according to some other diets).
+Stage Two: (6-8 months): I moved to Stage 2 of the original diet, again adapting to my own needs and body’s reactions, under the guidance of my naturopath.
+I brought in additional nuts (including the occasional cashews) as well as apple cider vinegar, not advocated by some ACDs, but considered helpful according to many others.
+I also eat tofu or tempeh on occasion (again, not all ACDs will recommend it).
 I allowed one non-sweet fruit a day and also brought some gluten free flours into my life (just the grain-based ones, not the starches).

-Stage Three (currently–about a year and counting): At this stage, I’m allowing myself the occasional low-glycemic sweetener (such as coconut sugar or agave nectar) in baked goods.
-I also bake with the occasional starch (such as tapioca, arrowroot or potato starch) as well as regular GF flours.
+Stage Three (12+ months): At this stage, I allow myself the occasional low-glycemic sweetener (such as coconut sugar or agave nectar) in baked goods.
+I also bake with the occasional starch (such as tapioca, arrowroot or potato starch) as well as regular gluten-free flours.
 And I’ve begun to use unsweetened chocolate in baking.
 I never (never, never, never) consume sugar, maple syrup, Sucanat or other high glycemic sweeteners, sweet dried fruits, tropical fruits, gluten, alcohol, fungus-laden foods such as mushrooms or peanuts, or yeasts of any kind.

 I have added pineapple and papaya (both considered “safe” because they supply natural digestive enzymes that help you digest your meals).
 Although I wasn’t a huge drinker before the ACD, I find that I really do miss having the occasional glass of wine and my beloved Gin and Tonics in the summertime; I’m going to ask my naturopath when he thinks I might introduce a libation such as those back into the menu (if ever).